Protocol Specification

 Conclusion

 GX Protocol represents a comprehensive monetary architecture built from first principles around equity, transparency, and productive economic activity.
+It is now demonstrated in running code, not only described on paper.

 Fixed supply prevents inflationary dilution.
 Grant-based distribution creates broad-based purchasing power without requiring existing wealth.
 The velocity mechanism ensures money flows through the productive economy rather than stagnating in idle reserves.
 Interest-free lending through profit-sharing aligns capital with enterprise success.
 Protocol-level identity enables account recovery and inheritance.
 Transparent, immutable rules eliminate manipulation.
 Government participation provides fiscal capacity without debt.
 The charitable pool addresses poverty systematically.
+The reference implementation enacts these rules on a live ledger, behind real applications, today.

 Six Criteria for Sound Money